-by Mark Shapiro and W. Eric Kay
+by W. Eric Kay and Mark S. Shapiro

-As cross-border commerce has become commonplace for so many of our clients and with it the prospect and likelihood of their finding themselves considering or responding to litigation in Canada, there is a need to understand the differences between litigating in Canada and elsewhere, particularly the United States.
-In that regard, perhaps the most significant difference is that the costs of litigation in Canada are considerably less than in the United States.
-This disparity in legal costs is primarily a function of the differences in the rules of procedure which govern litigation in each jurisdiction.
-The most significant of these differences relate to the various rules which govern pretrial discovery and legal costs.
+As cross-border commerce has become commonplace for so many of our clients and with it the prospect of their finding themselves initiating or responding to litigation in Canada, there is a need to understand the differences between litigating in Canada and elsewhere, particularly the United States.

+Perhaps the most significant difference is that the costs of litigation in Canada are considerably less than in the United States.
+This disparity in legal costs is primarily a function of the differences in the rules of procedure that govern litigation in each jurisdiction.
+The most significant of these differences relate to the various rules which govern pretrial discovery and recovery of legal costs.